wingeng/ln/README.markdown

 It uses C++ to avoid the hassles of dealing with dynamic memory.
-This also makes the code more compact, taking advantage of C++ features like strings, vectors, and lambas.
+This also makes the code more compact, taking advantage of C++ features like strings, vectors, and lambdas.

 ## What's new added to linenoise